28. AGX Dynamics API Access

 }

 By including RigidBodyOperations.h in any Unreal Engine module it is now possible to call FRigidBodyOperations::ManipulateBody from that module.
 A FRigidBodyBarrier instance can be fetched from an UAGX_RigidBodyComponent using UAGX_RigidBodyComponent::GetNative if the component has been given a native AGX Dynamics body.
 Check with UAGX_RigidBodyComponent::HasNative().
 If the Component doesn’t have a native then nullptr is returned from GetNative.
 In general, no native AGX Dynamics objects are create until the BeginPlay callback, so they aren’t available while working the Unreal Editor.
 During Begin Play the native AGX Dynamics objects are created in the order Unreal Engine calls Begin Play on the Components.
-During Begin Play, where it is uncertain if a particular Component has had its native created yet we can call GetOrCreateNative instead of GetNative to fast-track the native creation of that Component.
+During Begin Play, where it is uncertain if a particular Component has had its native created yet, we can call GetOrCreateNative instead of GetNative to fast-track the native creation for that Component.

 28.1.
 Container Memory And Different Heaps